Euler-Constant/C-Project-File-encryption/README.md

 - Process: Opens secret.txt, XORs each byte with mykey, writes to secret.enc.
 - Reverse: ./tool decrypt secret.enc secret.dec.txt "mykey" restores the original.

 It was a great exercise for knowledge on writing modular code, (and modular cleaning, this code was a mess at first) along with file handling and bitwise operations in C (Of which I am still learning).
 Also added a little progress check to the code, given that this does not run as a GUI operation and as a CLI operation, there had to be some way to measure the progress of it all.
-I'd be implementing more lines of code into the codebase as the weeks go by, However I feel this is a good starting point.
-The point is to make it exist.